apache/cloudberry-site/docs/sys-admin/high-availability/enable-coordinator-mirroring.md

 Make sure that you have already configured a standby coordinator on a different host from where the primary coordinator is running.
 Specifically, ensure that the following is properly configured on the standby coordinator host:

 - `gpadmin` system user is created
-- CBDB rpm package is installed
+- Cloudberry rpm package is installed
 - Environmental variables are set
 - SSH keys are exchanged
 - Data directories and tablespace directories, if needed, are created